CTM97440 - Corporation Tax self assessment: group payment arrangements: copy of the guidance notes

 If a company is removed under clause 13 then:

-For a large company (under the instalment Regulations SI3175/1998) these rights and obligations end only in respect of any accounting period where the date of the first instalment payment falls after the date of the removal.
+For a large company (under the Corporation Tax (Instalment Payments) Regulations 1998 SI1998/3175) these rights and obligations end only in respect of any accounting period where the date of the first instalment payment falls after the date of the removal.

 If the company is not a large company these rights and obligations end only in respect of any accounting period for which, if it were a large company, the date of the first instalment payment would fall after the date of the removal.